teleansh/telegram_reddit_bot/README.md

 *Praw
 *python-telegram-bot
-*psycopg2
+*psycopg2 -to temporarily store message details in a database

 Telegram bot:-
 A bot that can send memes, jokes, cats, and much more! https://t.me/simpmachinebot

-Bot auto deletes messages if admin privileges provided to prevent clutter.
+Bot auto deletes messages if admin privileges provided to prevent clutter in groups.